Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D24
+Start of the weekend challenge today - [The Airport Challenge](https://github.com/Whatapalaver/airport_challenge) First learning was how to set up a feature test in RSpec (as well as the unit test) so that I don't have to deal with all that irritating repetition in irb.

+### R2D23
+Again I had a morning of RSpec and TDD.
+The whole process really impresses me it's like the David Allen "GTD" approach to code.
+By iterating through failing tests that you intentially create you steer yourself through complex projects step by step, only ever revealing the next obvious step.
+It's a great way to avoid overwhelm.

+Had a nice challenge of testing between `return`s a value and `puts` a value for our test calculator app.

+Also flipped over to using VSCode as my test editor although I'm super uncomfortable about sullying my macbook with microsoft apps.

+More pairing in the afternoon.
+I was with a focussed go-getter today so we stormed ahead, ticking off tasks in no time.
+Really productive for me and I learned some cool methods for grouping and describing RSpec tests around th method or class being tested.
+That gave me the structure and organisation that I felt had been missing from my test scripts.

 ### R2D22

 Started the day worried about my rspec abilities after leaving last night with a messy spec file and a failing test.
 After literally hours I discovered that the failure was down to a simple cock-Up in the way I described the path to a required file.
 Everything else was fine.